-Explore the heart of India and its famous wildlife reserves and national parks as you seek magnificent tigers, many other mammals, and beautiful birds.
-Soak in India’s wildlife for six days in Ranthambhore National Park and five days in Bandhavgarh National Park.
-Our comprehensive tour visits cultural marvels at the famous Taj Mahal and the Khajuraho Monuments en route from Ranthambhore to Bandhavgarh.
-You also visit Keoladeo Ghana National Park at Bharatpur, a unique wetland wildlife preserve where you walk and ride in rickshaws around the bunds (embankments).
+Explore the heart of India and its famous wildlife reserves and national parks as you seek beautiful birds, magnificent tigers, and a multitude of other mammals.
+Soak in India’s wildlife for six days in the vast Ranthambhore National Park and five days in the biodiverse Bandhavgarh National Park.
+Our comprehensive trip visits cultural marvels at the famous Taj Mahal and the Khajuraho Monuments en route from Ranthambhore to Bandhavgarh.
+You will also visit Keoladeo Ghana National Park at Bharatpur, a unique wetland wildlife preserve where you will walk and ride in rickshaws around the bunds (embankments).
 While our focus is on tigers, you will have lots of opportunities to see other wildlife!

 - Search for tigers and their prey, including Indian gazelles (chinkara), four-horned antelope (chowsingha), chital, nilgai (blue bull) in parks famous for wildlife: Ranthambhore and Bandhavgarh.

 - Enjoy primates, such as rhesus monkey and northern plains gray (Hanuman)

 - Photograph sunrise at the Taj Mahal and spend a morning among the famous Khajuraho temples.

 - Experience India by 4×4 jeep, private bus, train, 4×4 vehicle, and rickshaw!

 - Soak up the hospitality of India’s friendly people while staying in lovely accommodations.

 - Begin your journey early on our Nepal trip from March 11 to 29, 2022.
 Trek for three days between 3,000 and 7,000 feet, while sleeping at mountain lodges, and game drive for six days in Bardia and Chitwan National Parks.
 Experience a one-hour chartered flight around Mount Everest with our famous guide, Tashi Tenzing.